Worgav Principalities and Powers

 PowerP2–9The force of will that overcomes all obstacles.
 “I will succeed.”

-One special ability may reach up to 12(requires a specific peculiarity).
+One special ability may reach up to 12 with a specific peculiarity.
+Without that peculiarity, up to two special abilities may reach 10, or one special ability may reach 11.
 Abilities above 9 are supernatural.
 Supernatural abilities grant a reroll option on all rolls involving that ability.
 The sum of all six abilities is called Thuum.

 2.2 Battle Metric (BM)